 The difference between ESX and ESXI has been a long-prevailing question.
 ESX is not available anymore but, it is always better to know the difference between the two.

-Read on further to dive in deeper into the peculiarities of both and to understand the differences well.
+Read on further to dive in deeper into the peculiarities of both and to understand the ESX vs ESXi comparison in detail.

 What is ESX?